storborg/python-packaging/non-code-files.rst

 .. note::

     Files which are to be used by your installed library (e.g. data files to support a particular computation method) should usually be placed inside of the Python module directory itself.
 E.g. in our case, a data file might be at ``funniest/funniest/data.json``.
 That way, code which loads those files can easily specify a relative path from the consuming module's ``__file__`` variable.
+Storing this file within the module directory would require updating the `include` in the above example to be `include funniest/funniest/data.json`, correspondingly.